 Preventing Workplace Stress

-We need a certain amount of stress to perform and be productive but when stress is overwhelming and emotions are high, stress takes the lead and stress-related illness and burnout wins; hurting not only workplace performance and productivity but also the financial bottom line of the company.
+We need a certain amount of stress to perform and to be productive, but when stress is overwhelming and emotions are high, stress takes the lead and stress-related illness and burnout wins; hurting not only workplace performance and productivity but also the financial bottom line of the company.
 Everyone loses.

-The prevention of stress-related illness and burnout in the workplace is not only the responsibility of employers but also the responsibility of all employees; the idea is to work together to prevent, reduce, manage and eradicate stress in the workplace.
+The prevention of stress-related illness and burnout in the workplace is not only the responsibility of employers but also the responsibility of all employees; the idea is to work together to prevent, reduce, manage and eradicate stress and burnout, in order to sustain a healthy work environment and a healthy financial bottom-line.
+Everyone wins.

 Promoting Health and Wellbeing in the Workplace